Austria CV Writing Guide

 It is more common in Austria to apply for a job through the Internet.
 However, you should be aware that an electronic CV does not look the same as a standard printed one.
 Employers often scan CVs, so make your CV scannable by avoiding for example lines or italic fonts etc.

 Check the spelling and grammar of your Austria CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and German or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in German or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Austria CV Info

-If your Austria cover letter and Austria CV are ready, distribute them through the job search services to your prospective employers.
-When your Austria job search have been successful apply for the Austria visa & Austria work permit and start preparing for the Austria job interview.
+If your Austria cover letter and Austria CV are ready, distribute them to your prospective employers.
+When your Austria job search has been successful apply for the Austria visa, Austria work permit and start preparing for the Austria job interview.